This country-specific Q&A provides an overview of Litigation laws and regulations applicable in China.

 How long does it typically take from commencing proceedings to get to trial?

 There is no mandatory requirement in China limiting the time from commencing civil litigation procedure to starting a trial.
 However, according to the CPL, a domestic civil litigation shall be completed within six months from commencement if ordinary procedure is applied, and three months if summary procedure is applied.
-Where there is a need for extension due to special circumstances, after acquiring the approval from the president of the court, an extension of no more than six months can be granted.
+Where there is a need for extension due to exceptional circumstances, after acquiring the approval from the president of the court, an extension of no more than six months can be granted.

 It is worth noting that for a litigation where foreign element is involved, there is no limitation of time for the court to close the case.
 The legislature generally contends that foreign related litigation is more complicated and time-consuming.